chito365/uk/_posts/1/7/2021-04-05-brandon-wootten.md

 In 2007, he and Framing Hanley released their debut album, The Moment.
 In May 2010, they released their sophomore album, A Promise to Burn.
-It debuted at #57 on the Billboard 200 chart.
+It debuted at number 57 on the Billboard 200 chart.
 In 2014, the band released their third album, The Sum of Who We Are.